 Well, the manufacturer offers 15 years warranty on this type of mattress.

 Hybrid mattresses are a blended an innerspring coil support with a comfortable layer of latex or foam.
-Manufacturer uses “hybrid” as a marketing term.
+The manufacturer uses “hybrid” as a marketing term.
 Meanwhile, these double features make it more comfortable.

 Normally, Hybrid Mattresses last from 5-8 years.